MuhammadMoiz20/PKI_Cloud_Solution/README.md

 # PKI Cloud Solution - Moiz and Ramsey
 This is our cloud security project for COSC 55 Summer 24.
 Moiz and I have successfully deployed a one-tier PKI for a small organization hosting two internal webservers.

-The Certificate Authority is an EC2 Ubuntu instance in a private subnet that distributes SSL certificates to the organization's EC2 webservers in public subnets across two availbility zones.
+Our Certificate Authority is an EC2 Ubuntu instance in a private subnet that distributes SSL certificates to the organization's EC2 webservers in public subnets across two availbility zones.
+The CA issues certificates to any number of webservers that the organization is hosting internally, and those webservers then manually trust the certificates from the CA. Thus they are able to confirm the identity of webservers within the organization and can trust information gained therein, and can also comunicate securely.

 From the Wiki:
 * [Here](https://github.com/RamseyW2004/cosc55project/wiki/Functional-PKI-Deployment-Guide) is a guide to deploy the PKI.